 Congestive heart failure (CHF) describes the condition of fluid build-up in the body as the heart inefficiently fills with or pumps out blood.
 CHF results from other conditions that weaken the heart muscle including coronary artery disease, myocardial infarction, cardiomyopathy, and hypertension, and it is a major public health concern.
-In the United States, the lifetime risk of developing CHF approaches 20%, and the disease currently affects nearly 6 million individuals.
-CHF is associated with 1) substantial morbidity and mortality, with five-year mortality similar to that of many cancers; and 2) high rates of hospitalization and intensive outpatient care.
-Growth in per capita medical spending and aging of the population are expected to contribute to substantial increases in the direct medical costs of treating CHF, with annual costs totaling nearly \$80 billion by 2030.
+In the United States, the lifetime risk of developing CHF approaches 20%,1 and the disease currently affects about 6.2 million individuals.3 CHF is associated with 1) substantial morbidity and mortality, with five-year mortality similar to that of many cancers; and 2) high rates of hospitalization and intensive outpatient care.^{1,2} Growth in per capita medical spending and aging of the population are expected to contribute to substantial increases in the direct medical costs of treating CHF, with annual costs totaling nearly \$80 billion by 2030.48